dewittpe/qwraps/README.md

 Graphics are still useful, but this package needs to be deprecated and the contents redesigned.

+**Please consider using ['qwraps2'](https://github.com/dewittpe/qwraps2) instead.
+Most of the methods in qwraps have been reimplemented in qwraps2.**

 ---

 Wrapper functions for producing base R plots using `ggplot2`